Current Affairs-Topics

 • Jobs: Predominantly agricultural and unskilled labor

-The rural economy of Arwal district reflects a broader pattern seen in many parts of India.
+The rural economy of the Arwal district reflects a broader pattern seen in many parts of India.
 As India integrates local products into global markets, International trade law becomes relevant in helping places like Arwal export legally and competitively.

 Why Was Arwal Separated From Jehanabad?